-9738 2:00p.m.-3:50p.m.
-Th SM SYNG Marx J A Biblical characters in non-canonical text.
+9733 2:00p.m.-3:50p.m.
+Th SM SYNG Marx J A

 ENGL E25 Literature: The American Novel

 This course assists older adults in analyzing American novels, discussing them with their peers, and renewing their appreciation for this unique form of literature.
 Older adults learn background and trends in writing in different time periods and regions of America, and discuss how these works relate to their own life experiences and accumulated knowledge.